Skip to content

 How GLP-1s may protect the kidneys

-The short version: it's probably multiple mechanisms hitting simultaneously, not one clean pathway.
+Short version: it's probably several mechanisms hitting at once, not one clean pathway.

-Blood pressure reduction is the second piece.
-Lower blood pressure means less mechanical stress on the glomeruli, which reduces the progressive scarring that CKD patients spend years trying to slow.
-Semaglutide modestly reduces blood pressure; every millimeter helps when the kidneys are already under strain.
+Blood pressure is the second piece.
+Lower pressure means less mechanical stress on the glomeruli, which slows the progressive scarring that CKD patients spend years fighting.
+Semaglutide modestly reduces blood pressure, and every millimeter counts when the kidneys are already under strain.

 1. Blood sugar control (reduces glycotoxicity)